 Who is a diploma level holder?
 At the Diploma level the physiotherapist is able to look after the total needs of an athletic team.
 These needs include: pre-season conditioning, training camp, acute injury care, and complete rehabilitation of the athlete back to competitive level.
 These skills are also demonstrated in the physiotherapist’s clinical practice.
-Upon completion of the Diploma, a member will be entitled to call themselves a “Sport Physiotherapist” (dependant on provincial licensing regulations).
+Upon completion of the Diploma, a member will be entitled to call themselves a “Sport Physiotherapist” (dependent on provincial licensing regulations).

 To successfully complete the diploma level of the credential program there are two major milestones: